100 Fascinating Facts You'll Want to Share with Everyone You Know

 Dolphins have actual names.

-Dolphins can easily identify one another thanks to the fact that early in life, they create a unique vocal whistle that allows it to be identified by other dolphins in its pod.
+Early in life, a dolphin creates a unique vocal whistle that allows it to be identified by other dolphins in its pod.
 A team of researchers at the University of St. Andrews in Scotland found that the animals responded when their specific call was played back to them.

 Superman helped take down the KKK.

-In the 1940s, a 16-episode series of the hugely popular Adventures of Superman radio series incorporated the findings of activist Stetson Kennedy, who had infiltrated the Ku Klux Klan but had been unable to get local authorities to use the information he’d found to crack down on them.
-The creators of the Superman show used the secrets he provided them to help tell the story of “Clan of the Fiery Cross,” exposing the organization to the public and removing much of the mystery that the resurgent organization was enjoying at the time, earning it widespread mockery and condemnation.
+In the 1940s, the popular Adventures of Superman radio program ran a 16-episode series, incorporating the findings of activist Stetson Kennedy, who had infiltrated the Ku Klux Klan but couldn't get local authorities to use the information to crack down on them.
+The creators of the Superman show used Kennedy's spy secrets to help tell the story of the "Clan of the Fiery Cross," exposing the organization to the public and earning it widespread mockery and condemnation.

-A wild dog is the most successful predator.
+A wild dog is the most successful predator in the animal kingdom.

-The apex predator with the highest success rate of kills to attempts is not the lion, cheetah, or wolves, it’s the African wild dog.
-According to researchers, these lean, big-eared canines are noted for having a kill rate of 85 percent—lions get just 17 to 19 percent—while peregrine falcons get 47 percent of their targets.
+The apex predator with the highest kill rate is not the lion, the cheetah, or the wolf, it's the African wild dog.
+According to researchers, these lean, big-eared canines are noted for having a kill rate of 85%, while peregrine falcons get 47% of their targets and lions get just 17 to 19%.
 Another animal with surprisingly high kill rates?
-Domestic cats, which kill more than 30 percent of their targets.
+Domestic cats, which kill more than 30% of their targets.

-Those foil seals added to the top of medicine bottles that can be so annoying to remove was put in place after a rash of poisonings occurred in 1982, in which seven people in the Chicago area were killed after ingesting Tylenol laced with potassium cyanide.
+Those annoying foil seals on the top of medicine bottles were put in place after a rash of poisonings occurred in 1982, in which seven people in the Chicago area were killed after ingesting Tylenol laced with potassium cyanide.

-Tons and tons and tons of countries celebrate their independence from the U.K.
+Tons of countries celebrate their independence from the U.K.

-The British Empire grew ridiculously large—before scaling back down.
-Some 66 countries eventually declared their independence from the empire, meaning that now at least one country is celebrating independence from England 52 days of the year.
+The British Empire grew ridiculously large before scaling back down.
+Some 62 countries eventually declared their independence from the empire, 48 of which celebrate an Independence Day from the United Kingdom.

 Sears used to sell houses.

-Before every city had a Walmart, most Americans got their stuff from mail-order catalogs, and Sears was one the biggest of them all.
-Among its many, many offerings were so-called “kit houses”—entire homes that would be shipped in on a train that you would assemble yourself using the 75-page instruction book.
-It was Ikea on steroids.
+Before every city had a Walmart, most Americans got their stuff from mail-order catalogs, such as Sears.
+Among its many, many offerings were so-called "kit houses," or entire homes that were shipped on a train.
+You had to assemble the house yourself using the 75-page instruction book.
+It was like Ikea on steroids.

 There's an encrypted monument outside the CIA.

-A sculpture outside CIA headquarters in Langley, Virginia, fittingly includes so-far-uncracked codes.
-Created by artist Jim Sanborn, the sculpture features four inscriptions, three of which have been cracked, but the forth which no one else has been able to figure out (though in 2010 the artist offered one clue: the letters NYPVTT are an encryption of the word BERLIN).
+A sculpture outside CIA headquarters in Langley, Virginia, fittingly includes un-cracked codes.
+Created by artist Jim Sanborn, the Kryptos sculpture features four inscriptions, three of which have been cracked, but the forth is still a mystery.
+(Though in 2010 the artist offered one clue: The letters NYPVTT are an encryption of the word BERLIN.)

 Manhattan tap water isn't kosher.

-Tiny crustaceans have been detected in the tap water of New York City, and while these creatures pose no health threat to those drinking the water, that technically disqualifies it from being considered kosher.
+Tiny crustaceans have been detected in the tap water of New York City, and while these creatures pose no health threat, they technically disqualify the water from being considered kosher.

 That may be a dramatic way of putting it.
-In fact, the psychedelics advocate, serving a sentence for marijuana possession, simply walked away from the minimum security prison in which he’d been placed in September 1970, changing out of his prison uniform at a nearby gas station.
+In fact, the psychedelics advocate, serving a sentence for marijuana possession, simply walked away from the minimum security prison in which he'd been placed in September 1970 by changing out of his prison uniform at a nearby gas station.

 Cold water is just as cleansing as hot water.

 When using modern detergent, clothes will be equally clean whether warm or cold water is used.
-There is one major difference: warm water uses much more energy (about 75 percent of the energy used for a load of laundry comes from warming the water).
-And for tips on how to do your laundry, learn the 15 Ways You’re Washing Your Clothes Wrong.
+There is one major difference: warm water uses much more energy (about 75% of the energy used for a load of laundry comes from warming the water).

 Incan people used knots to keep records.